socketsupply/sockets.sh/src/docs/guide-fte.md

 will be instantly familiar to anyone who has used React's `Create React App`.

 The idea is to provide a few basic boilerplates and some strong opinions so you can get coding on a production-quality app as quickly as possible.

-Create an empty directory and try one of the following commands:
+To get started `Create an empty directory` and try one of the following commands:

 <tonic-tabs selected="tab-csa-npx" id="get-csa">
   <tonic-tab id="tab-csa-npx" for="panel-csa-npx">npx</tonic-tab>